omarskipq/Andromeda_Devops/mubashirullah/sprint1/README.md

 $ python3 -m venv .venv
 ```

-After the init process completes and the virtualenv is created, you can use the following
-step to activate your virtualenv.
+You can use the following step to activate your virtualenv.

 ```
 $ source .venv/bin/activate